 We believe in the power of prayer, and we continue to call all members of the Texas Baptists family to pray fervently.

 - God's peace and restoration

-Texas Baptists Men have long-functioned as the disaster relief arm of Texas Baptists, and we are proud of the good work they do in Texas and around the word.
-TBM units are currently deployed in many locations around the state providing feeding, chainsaw crews, shower and laundry units, child care, mud outs and much more.
-Alongside each unit is a trained chaplain to provide spiritual care for volunteers and those they are ministering to.
+Texas Baptists Men have long functioned as the disaster relief arm of Texas Baptists, and we are proud of the good work they do in Texas and around the world.
+Alongside each TBM unit is a trained chaplain to provide spiritual care for volunteers and those they are ministering to.

 Hosting after Harvey

 by Guest Author on February 20, 2018 in harvey response

 Almost 20 years ago, waters flooded Southeastern Texas as the effects of the Pacific Hurricane Madeline reverberated across the United States.
 As volunteers rushed toward the devastation, First Baptist Church of Victoria opened their doors to host the first responders.
 In the aftermath of Hurricane Harvey, their heart to host remains...